OpenSourceEconomics/econ-project-templates/src/organisation.rst

 The contents of both the *root/bld/out* and the *root/src* directories directly follow the steps of the analysis from the :ref:`workflow <workflow>` section (you can usually ignore the *root/bld/src* directory, except when you need to take a look at LaTeX log-files).

 The idea is that everything that needs to be run during the, say, **analysis** step, is specified in *root/src/analysis* and all its output is placed in *root/bld/out/analysis*.
-Etc.

 Some differences:

-    * Because they are accessed frequently, the *figures* and *tables* get extra directories in *root/bld/out* next to *final*
+    * Because they are accessed frequently, *figures* and *tables* get extra directories in *root/bld/out* next to *final*
     * The directory *root/src* contains many more subdirectories:

         * *original_data* is the place to store the data in its raw form, as downloaded / transcribed / ...
 This should never be changed.